-HVAC 277 HVAC Control Systems (3 Hours) Prerequisites: .
-HVAC 201 or HVAC 221 operation, wiring diagrams and installation methods.
+HVAC 277 HVAC Control Systems (3 Hours)

+Prerequisites: .
+HVAC 201.

+Prerequisites or corequisites: HVAC 236

+Upon successful completion of this course, the student should be able to identify the components and theory in electronic, pneumatic and direct digital control systems.
+Classroom topics will center on components, wiring diagrams, calibration and sequences of operation, system components, theory of operation, wiring diagrams and installation methods.
 2 hrs. lecture/wk. and 3 hrs. lab/wk.

-Prerequisites or corequisites: HVAC 236 or HVAC 223

-Upon successful completion of this course, the student should be able to identify the components and theory in electronic, pneumatic and direct digital control systems.
-Classroom topics will center on components, wiring diagrams, calibration and sequences of operation, system components, theory of